-Over the past two decades, central banks have implemented large-scale asset purchases programs during periods when interest rates approached the zero lower bound.
-However, asset purchases did not solely serve as a substitute for limited interest rate adjustments.
-Empirical studies provide clear evidence that central bank asset purchases altered various yields and asset prices, in particular, during and in the aftermath of the peak of the great financial crisis.
-Asset purchase programs were further (re-)introduced or scaled-up at the onset of the Covid-19 pandemic, effectively mitigating price dislocations in financial markets during that period.
-These observations suggest that ex-post monetary policy interventions are useful for correcting price movements that pose risks to financial stability.
-However, safeguarding financial stability is typically not a primary objective of central banks.
+Over the past two decades, central banks have implemented large-scale asset purchase programs during periods when interest rates approached the zero lower bound.
+Empirical studies provide clear evidence that central bank asset purchases altered various yields and asset prices, in particular, during and in the aftermath of the peak of the great financial crisis.3 Asset purchase programs were further (re-)introduced or scaled-up at the onset of the Covid-19 pandemic, effectively mitigating price dislocations in financial markets during that period.4 These observations suggest that ex-post monetary policy interventions are useful for correcting price movements that pose risks to financial stability.
+However, safeguarding financial stability is typically not the primary objective of central banks.
 This raises the question as to why other policy domains have not intervened ex-post to correct prices in financial markets.
 This paper addresses this question and presents a simple argument in favor of utilizing monetary policy for financial stabilization: central bank asset purchases can be implemented independently of tax revenues.

-The analysis is executed in a model with an essential role of money and with financial frictions, providing a rationale for macroprudential regulation.
+The analysis is conducted in a model with an essential role of money and with financial frictions, providing a rationale for macroprudential regulation in form of an ex-ante Pigouvian tax on debt (see Bianchi and Mendoza, 2018).
 As a reference point, we assume the availability of non-distortionary taxes.
 We establish that ex-post central bank asset purchases in secondary markets can implement constrained efficiency, just like macroprudential regulation.
 Asset purchases can however outperform the latter and can even implement the first best allocation.
 Yet, corrective price effects of asset purchases can equivalently be induced by a Pigouvian subsidy on credit supply that is compensated and financed by non-distortionary taxes.
-For the primary case of interest, we assume that taxes are unavailable, such that first best cannot be achieved and corresponding Pigouvian policies are not at the policy maker's disposal.
-As the main novel contribution of the paper, we show that central bank asset purchases can enhance efficiency relative to a competitive equilibrium without asset purchases irrespective of the availability of taxes.
-We further show that the conclusions retain their validity when accounting for distributive effects or for an inferior ability of central banks to extract value from asset holdings - arguments often raised as constraints on the effectiveness of monetary policy interventions.
-The
+For the primary case of interest, we assume that taxes are unavailable, such that first best cannot be achieved and Pigouvian policies are not at the policy maker's disposal.
+As the main novel contribution of the paper, we show that central bank asset purchases can enhance efficiency relative to a competitive equilibrium without asset purchases irrespective of the availability of taxes.5 We further show that the conclusions retain their validity when accounting for distributive effects or for an inferior ability of central banks to extract value from asset holdings - arguments often raised as constraints on the effectiveness of monetary policy interventions.
+The analysis builds on the existence of sufficiently many central bank instruments.
+They not only facilitate the isolation of price effects of asset purchases and ensure independence from fiscal policy but also enable the attainment of non-financial monetary policy objectives.
+A real-world example for simultaneously promoting financial stability and pursuing primary objectives through distinct instruments has been the creation of the US Federal Reserve's Bank Term Funding Program in March 2023, coinciding with an upward trajectory in the Federal Funds rate target.

-&lt;sup>3See Dell'Ariccia et al. (2018) and Kuttner (2018), who survey evidence on effects of asset purchase programmes.

-&lt;sup>4See, for example, Haddad et al. (2021) for evidence based on US corporate bonds market data.
+3See Dell'Ariccia et al. (2018) and Kuttner (2018), who survey evidence on effects of asset purchase programmes.
+4See, for example, Haddad et al. (2021) for evidence based on US corporate bonds market data.

-&lt;sup>5To the best of our knowledge, implementation of unconventional monetary policy without taxes has not been explored in related studies, despite their beneficial effects being well-documented (see Section 2).
+$^{{}^{5}}$ To the best of our knowledge, implementation of unconventional monetary policy without taxes has not been explored in related studies, despite their beneficial effects being well-documented (see Section 2).
 In contrast, non-existence of taxes has been examined in studies on conventional monetary policy (see, e.g., Diaz-Gimenez et al., 2008, or Buera and Nicolini, 2020).